datacarpentry/python-socialsci/episodes/13-matplotlib.md

 ## Customising our plots with Matplotlib

-We can further customise our plots with `matplotlib` directly.
+We can further customise our plots with Matplotlib directly.
 First we need to import it.
-The `matplotlib` library can be imported using any of the import techniques we have seen.
-As `pandas` is generally imported with `import pandas as pd`, you will find that `matplotlib` is most commonly imported with `import matplotlib.pylab as plt` where `plt` is the alias.
+The Matplotlib library can be imported using any of the import techniques we have seen.
+As Pandas is generally imported with `import pandas as pd`, you will find that `matplotlib` is most commonly imported with `import matplotlib.pyplot as plt` where `plt` is the alias.

 ~~~
 # Generate some date for 2 sets of points.